dymmond/edgy/docs/migrations/migrations.md

     ```

 ### With null-field
 Null-field is a feature to make fields nullable for one makemigration/revision.
 You can either specify
-`model:field_name` or just `:field_name` for automatically detection of models.
+`model:field_name` or just `:field_name` for automatic detection of models.
-Non-existing models are just ignored and only models in registry.models are migrated.
+Non-existing models are ignored, and only models in `registry.models` are migrated.
-In the migration file you will find a construct `monkay.instance.registry.apply_default_force_nullable_fields(...)`.
+In the migration file, you will find a construct `monkay.instance.registry.apply_default_force_nullable_fields(...)`.
-The model_defaults argument can be used to provide one-time defaults which overwrite all other defaults.
+The `model_defaults` argument can be used to provide one-time defaults that overwrite all other defaults.
-You can also pass callables, which are executed in the `extract_column_values` method and have all of the context vars available.
+You can also pass callables, which are executed in context of the `extract_column_values` method and have all of the context variables available.

 Let's see how to implement the last example with null-field and we add also ContentTypes.
 1. Add the field with the default (not server-default).